LOCATION CASVILLE NC+VA

 Nathalie soils--have kaolinitic mineralogy and low shrink-swell potential; on similar landforms

-Toast soils--have kaolinitic mineralogy, a thin (less then 25 inches thick) clayey Bt horizon, and low shrink-swell potential; on similar landforms
+Toast soils--have kaolinitic mineralogy, a thin (less than 63 centimeters (25 inches) thick) clayey Bt horizon, and low shrink-swell potential; on similar landforms

 Jackland soils--have smectitic mineralogy and higher base saturation; on similar landforms

-Oak Level soils--have higher saturation; on similar landforms
+Oak Level soils--have higher base saturation; on similar landforms

-Orange soils--have higher saturation, smectitic mineralogy, and a perched water table at a depth of 12 to 36 inches; on lower-lying landforms
+Orange soils--have higher base saturation, smectitic mineralogy, and a perched water table at a depth of 30 to 91 centimeters (12 to 36 inches; on lower-lying landforms

-Rasalo soils-- have higher saturation and high shrink-swell potential; on similar landforms
+Rasalo soils-- have higher base saturation and high shrink-swell potential; on similar landforms

 Siloam soils--are shallow to bedrock and have higher base saturation on similar landforms